WorkTime – employee monitoring software

 5. Is it legal to monitor email content?

 Yes.
-Please note that any email sent or received via the company device also falls within the category of work equipment.
+Please note that any email sent or received via the company device also falls within the work equipment category.
 So employers can monitor any email that comes in or goes out of a company device.

-Under Russian labor laws, employees are advised to avoid accessing personal emails on devices provided for professional purposes.
+Under Russian labour laws, employees are advised to avoid accessing personal emails on devices provided for professional purposes.